hickmanw/jupyterhub/docs/source/reference/websecurity.md

 To protect users from each other, a user must **never** be able to write arbitrary HTML and serve it to another user on the Hub's domain.
-JupyterHub's authentication setup prevents a user writing arbitrary HTML and serving it to another user because only the owner of a given single-user notebook server is allowed to view user-authored pages served by the given single-user notebook server.
+JupyterHub's authentication setup prevents a user writing arbitrary HTML and serving it to another user because only the owner of a given single-user server is allowed to view user-authored pages served by the given single-user notebook server.

 To protect all users from each other, JupyterHub administrators must ensure that:

-* A user **does not have permission** to modify their single-user notebook server,
+* A user **does not have permission** to modify their single-user server,
   including:
   - A user **may not** install new packages in the Python environment that runs their single-user server.